yokecph/klogskabet-audio-player/README.md

 ©2017 YOKE ApS.
 All rights reserved.

 ## Description
-This is a minimal Node.js app, which wraps an mpg123 process to play MP3 audio files.
+This is a simple Node.js app for the Klogskabet audio module.
+It wraps an `mpg123` process to play the MP3 audio files assigned to it in the Klogskabet CMS.

 The code specifically targets a Raspberry Pi 3 running Raspbian "stretch", using a JustBoom DAC hat for audio output.